hoxnox/cursord/README.markdown

 Intro
 =====

-**Cursord** is a server, consequentially returns data from the *source* as the answer to the client query.
+**Cursord** is a server, consequentially returned data from the *source* as the answer to the client query.

+The source defines by the type of cursor.
+Type is set as option, when cursor starts.
-The source can be a file, database or some specific generator.
+There are the following cursor types: file, database or some specific generator.
+Each of cursor types has arguments:

+* file - filename
+* odbc - data source name, query and delimiter
+* generator - generator type and its args.
+The common args for all generators are: init (initial value) and repeat (loop to head on end of sequence).

+There are the following generators available:

+* integers: 1, 2, 3, ...
+* hosts: 1.0.0.0, 1.0.0.1, ...
+* hosts:port 1.0.0.0:1, 1.0.0.1:1, ...

+:note: If IPv6 given to host or host:port generator as init value, it will use IPv6.

 This server written to simplify distributed computing organization and often used as task source.
 If we think in Consumer-Producer model, cursord is a Producer with built in message queue.